Speaking of California and flipping California, hail I share with you this next headline.

 Now, what was happening today, employees at the EPA have been calling their senators to urge them to vote today against Scott Pruitt, Trump's contentious nominee to run the agency.

-They described this as a remarkable display of activism and defiance that presages turbulent times ahead for the EPA.
+They describe this as a remarkable display of activism and defiance that presages turbulent times ahead for the EPA.

-So the underlings of the EPA were calling their Senate, please vote again through it, please go with it, big donor.
+So the underlings of the EPA were calling their senator, please vote against Pruitt, please go in big daughter.

 And the New York Times characterized that as a remarkable display of activism and defiance.

-Many of the scientists, environmentalist lawyers, and policy wackos who work in EPA orifices around the country say the calls are a last resort for workers who fear a nominee selected to run an agency.
+Many of the scientists, environmentalists, lawyers, and policy wackos who work in EPA orifices around the country say that calls are a last resort for workers who fear a nominee selected to run an agency.

 He's made a career out of fighting.